deeglome/3body/README.md

 # 3body
-A physical simulator to solve the three-body problem.
+A physics simulator to solve the three-body problem.